JoshKoiro/code-context-yeeter/README.md

 # code-context-yeeter 🚀
 For when your LLM says 'context unclear,' and you say 'bet,' then serve it a piping hot plate of code clarity.

+A code file-combiner for when you need ot yeet your code into an LLM instead of going to stack overflow like a noob...

 > "When in doubt, yeet it out—and let the LLM sort it out."
 >